Long live the 'Mixtape'

 Where is the love?

 Today creating a playlist of your favourite tracks is easy.
 With Apple Music and Spotify, you can make the equivalent of a mixtape in minutes.
 Whilst the sentiment of the songs is still there, that effort, that time and dedication is gone.
-In making the creation of effectively a digital mixtape easier, we have taken a bit of the love away, and as a big romantic, that makes me sad.
-That is why when we found this cute design for a personalised mix tape, we had to try it out on our laser engraver.
+In making the creation of effectively a digital mixtape easier, we have taken a bit of the love away.